 request for each suspended client with the

-field set to False
+verdict field set to False, except that the

 supervisor request sequence number is not